crossbario/crossbar/docs-cfx/scaling/examples.rst

 CrossbarFX CLI
 ..............

-Download and install the Crossbar.io FX single-file executable, which embeds a command line inferface (CLI) to the master node:
+Download and install the Crossbar.io single-file executable, which embeds a command line inferface (CLI) to the master node:

 .. code-block:: console